 White space is a visual element

 White space, or negative space, is not just an area between design elements, it is actually a core component of each visual composition.
 It is a tool able to make all the user interface elements noticeable to users’ eyes.
-Designers can group or separate UI components so that they could create the effective layout.
+Designers can group or separate UI components so that they could create an effective layout.
 Moreover, negative space helps to emphasize particular elements which require deep attention from users.
 White space is an effective instrument for creating a visual hierarchy so designers need to work on its balanced usage.

 Apply the golden ratio